ghostx31/ash-os/README.md

 # ASH OS
 This is the build system for the ASH OS project.
-The build directory is contained in the `archlive` directory.
+The build directory is contained in the `archiso` directory.

 ### Description for all the folders present inside the build directory
 - `airootfs`: Contains the copy of the file system which will be copied over to the RAM when the ISO boots up.